-EFM Financial Management Limited is a private limited company registered in Ireland at 6-9 TRINITY STREET, DUBLIN 2.
+EFM Financial Management Limited is a private limited company registered in Ireland at Second Floor, 10 Herbert Street, Dublin 2, D02EF99.
 Company number 605787.

 For the purposes of this document, all references to ‘EFM’, ‘us’, ‘we’ and ‘the company’ shall refer to EFM Financial Management Limited.

-EFM work closely with their clients and seek to agree bonuses with them where value has been delivered over and above the normal month to month service.
+We will work closely with our clients and seek to agree bonuses with you where value has been delivered over and above the normal month to month service.
 As part of our acceptance process we will discuss with you a mechanism for measuring our performance and agreeing any bonus fees that will form part of our contract with you.

 Our charges are reviewed annually unless agreed otherwise.
 A minimum of fourteen days notice will be given prior to any increase being implemented.

 Please note that we may provide you with an estimate of our fees (as opposed to an agreed fixed fee).
 Any such fee estimate is not binding on us and by giving the estimate we are not agreeing to perform the services within a fixed time or for the estimated fee.